paretoman/votekit/tutorial/viewScreens.md

 ### screenMain

 Display the entities and visualizations in policy space.
+Calls [screen](screen.md)

 ### screenMini